A Conic Model for Electrolyzer Scheduling: Modeling the Hydrogen Production Curve

-For illustration clarity, Figure~\ref{fig:3models} shows two segments only for $\mathrm{HYP}$-$\mathrm{MIL}$ and $\mathrm{HYP}$-$\mathrm{L}$.
+For illustration clarity, Figure~\ref{fig:3models} shows two segments only for $\mathrm{HYP}$-$\mathrm{MIL}$ and $\mathrm{HYP}$-$\mathrm{L}$, which are indicated by two different dashed lines.
 In general, any finite number and position of segments can be chosen depending on the desired trade-off between accuracy and computational complexity.
-Model $\mathrm{HYP}$-$\mathrm{SOC}$ is a relaxation of a quadratic approximation of the experimental hydrogen production curve such that the corresponding efficiency reaches its maximum at the power consumption $P^{\eta,\mathrm{max}}$.\footnote{We estimate the coefficients of the quadratic approximation by minimizing the sum of squared residuals, while giving a relatively higher weight to the residual corresponding to $P^{\eta,\mathrm{max}}$.} A close-up on model $\mathrm{HYP}$-$\mathrm{SOC}$ is shown in the inset plot on the right side of Figure~\ref{fig:3models}.
+Model $\mathrm{HYP}$-$\mathrm{SOC}$ is a relaxation of a quadratic approximation of the experimental hydrogen production curve such that the corresponding efficiency reaches its maximum at the power consumption $P^{\eta,\mathrm{max}}$.\footnote{We estimate the coefficients of the quadratic approximation by minimizing the sum of squared residuals while giving a relatively higher weight to the residual corresponding to $P^{\eta,\mathrm{max}}$.
+We found this approximation to deliver better decisions in the scheduling model than just minimizing the sum of squared residuals.} A close-up on model $\mathrm{HYP}$-$\mathrm{SOC}$ is shown in the inset plot on the right side of Figure~\ref{fig:3models}.
 Let $p^*$ and $h^*$ denote the optimal power consumption and optimal hydrogen production of the electrolyzer, respectively.
 The actual hydrogen production corresponding to $p^*$, according to the experimental hydrogen production curve $\mathrm{HYP}$-$\mathrm{X}$, is indicated by point $\mathrm{H1}$.
 Model $\mathrm{HYP}$-$\mathrm{SOC}$ may not be able to attain this point as it utilizes an approximation of the experimental curve, which is illustrated by the blue dashed line.
-The solution to $\mathrm{HYP}$-$\mathrm{SOC}$ may therefore be located at $h^*=\mathrm{H2}$.
+The solution to $\mathrm{HYP}$-$\mathrm{SOC}$ may therefore be located at point $\mathrm{H2}$.
 We call the discrepancy between $\mathrm{H1}$ and $\mathrm{H2}$ \textit{approximation error}.
-For models $\mathrm{HYP}$-$\mathrm{MIL}$ and $\mathrm{HYP}$-$\mathrm{L}$, this error is always non-negative and its magnitude can be controlled by the number of linearization segments.
+For models $\mathrm{HYP}$-$\mathrm{MIL}$ and $\mathrm{HYP}$-$\mathrm{L}$, this error is always nonnegative and its magnitude can be controlled by the number of linearization segments.
 This is not the case for $\mathrm{HYP}$-$\mathrm{SOC}$, where the approximation error can be either positive or negative, and is limited by the shape of the quadratic approximation.
+Depending on the choice of the model for the hydrogen production curve, the magnitude of the approximation error is below 1 kg/h.